openpnp/openpnp/README.md

 ## Project Status

-Overall, the project is in a pre-alpha state.
-This means that it's under heavy development and there are currently no end-user usable components.
-We are working hard towards an initial alpha release.
+Overall, the project is in an alpha state.
+This means that it’s under heavy development but it is usable enough to start working with.
+See the [Downloads](http://openpnp.org/downloads) page to get started.

 If you would like to keep up with our progress you can [Watch this project on GitHub](http://github.com/openpnp/openpnp), check out